fun4seb/GitNotes/2020 ~ Fall/GEOG220/GEOG220 - Week 1+2.md

 - Eratosthenes made some small errors when measuring the longitude and latitude of his points, **these account for a 2% error in his overall calculations of the size of the earth**
 	1. Eratosthenes assumed Syene and Alexandria lie along the same meridian of longitude
-		- **Alexandria does not lie due north of Syene**, they have a difference in longitude of ~3 degrees, however the consequences of this assumption is small (0.14%)
+		- **Alexandria does not lie due north of Syene**, they have a difference in longitude of ~3°, however the consequences of this assumption is small (0.14%)
 	2. Eratosthenes made an error in measuring the latitude of Alexandria, thus the difference in latitudes between Alexandria and Syene were off
 	3. Surveyors who measured the distance between Alexandria and Syene would have followed the Nile (irregularly shaped), rather than a straight path and as a result would have most likely overestimated the distance; **Eratosthenes distance measurements were not reliable**